Maternal & Child Health

 This course prepares students to critically re-evaluate, strengthen, and argue their positions on matters related to the control of sex and reproduction.
 It allows student to focus on an array of issues related to women's fertility and its regulation and to use multiple frameworks--public health science, law, social history, religion and politics--to identify their values and frame and argue their positions for purposes of advocacy.
 The course begins with an overview of the social and political history of fertility control and current reproductive health services and policies.
 We then examine debates at the state and national levels in preparation for advocacy skill-building and practice, including a visit to the State House, interaction with a panel of advocacy organizations, participation in mock legislative hearings, and the writing of a fact sheet and op-ed article for a local or national newspaper.
 Students gain skills in critical analysis, argument, writing and presentation to government and lay audiences.

-SPH MC 786: Immigrant Family Health: Public Health Across Borders
+SPH MC 786: Immigrant and Refugee Health

 This course focuses on low-income immigrants in the U.S. and applies a family and community health perspective to the study of their health and well-being.
 It begins with an overview of how political, economic, cultural factors at the global and local levels shape the migration patters and health of immigrants and refugees.
 We then examine specific immigrant groups and health issues, with attention to interventions that engage community members in taking action.
 Students will gain critical skills in contextual analysis, community based participatory research, and project design.
-This class counts for MC, SB, and IH concentration credit.

 SPH MC 795: The Health of Adolescents and Emerging Adults